ilyevskii/job-hunter/README.md

 - value (string): Not null.
 - createdAt (timestamp), expiresAt (timestamp): Not null and should be valid timestamps.

-### Review
-- id (integer): Must be unique and not null.
-- employerId (integer): Not null and must reference a valid Employer.id.
-- userId (integer): Not null and must reference a valid User.id.
-- rating (integer): Not null and possibly between a range, e.g., 1-5.
-- createdAt (timestamp): Not null and should be a valid timestamp.

-### Comment
-- id (integer): Must be unique and not null.
-- userId (integer): Not null and must reference a valid User.id.
-- jobId (integer): Not null and must reference a valid Job.id.
-- text (string): Not null.
-- createdAt (timestamp): Not null and should be a valid timestamp.

 ### Feedback
 - id (integer): Must be unique and not null.
 - applicationId (integer): Not null and must reference a valid Application.id.
 - content (string): Not null.
 - createdAt (timestamp): Not null and should be a valid timestamp.

-### Admin
-- id (integer): Must be unique and not null.
-- userId (integer): Not null and must reference a valid User.id.
-- The boolean permissions fields: Should either be true or false.

 ## Database diagram